mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **RAPPELLING**

 Rappelling is a gear-aided descent at near free-fall speed.
-This technique requires a `Free-Fall + Body [Physical] (12)` Success Test.
+This technique requires a `Free-Fall + Body [Physical] (3)` Success Test.
 So long as you have the proper gear and training, you can brake at any point in the descent, slow your speed, and land safely.
 Rappelling expends a Minor Action, during which you fall at a rate of 20 yards per Combat Turn.
 Rappelling characters can increase the number of yards descended during that same Combat Turn by 1 for each net effect beyond the threshold on the Free-Fall Test.
 If you take another Minor Action in the same phase, such as firing a weapon, you get a –2 modifier to both that action and the Free-Fall Test.
 Stopping requires another Free-Fall Test with the same threshold.
 On an unsuccessful test, you don’t slow down and may take damage if you hit the ground at speed (Falling Damage).

 **CLIMBING FAILURES AND GLITCHES**

 A test while climbing or rappelling automatically halts your progress, and you have to make a `Reaction + Strength` Test to hold on.
 If you fail this second test, you start to fall (about 20 yards per Combat Turn).
 During your next turn, you may attempt to stop by making a `Reaction + Strength Test` with a –2 modifier.
 Your gamemaster may allow other climbers to make a `Reaction + Strength` Test to grab you.
 Characters who are using climbing gear are allowed an additional test if they fall.
 Have the character who prepared the safety lines make a `Free-Fall + Logic [Mental]` Test against a threshold equal to half the falling character’s Body (round down).
-The falling character may apply Courage to this test.
+The falling character may apply Edge to this test.
 If successful, the safety gear catches, leaving the character dangling.
 If it fails, the character falls (see Falling Damage).

 **JUMPING**